Skip to content

 Flag Type Default Description

---dry-run boolean false Show what would be generated without writing files
+--dry-run / -d boolean false Show what would be generated without writing files

---update-gitignore boolean (from config) Update .gitignore files with generated outputs
+--gitignore / -i boolean (from config) Update .gitignore with generated output patterns

 --recursive / -r boolean false Find and process configs recursively

---token string (from env) Git access token for private repositories (or use AI_RULEZ_GIT_TOKEN env var)
+--token / -T string (from env) Git access token for private repositories (or use AI_RULEZ_GIT_TOKEN env var)

 Examples: